Glossick/akasha/akasha/docs/getting-started.md

 ## Configuration

-Akasha requires three essential components: a Neo4j connection, an OpenAI API key, and optionally a scope for multi-tenancy.
+Akasha requires three essential components: a Neo4j connection, provider configuration, and optionally a scope for multi-tenancy.

 ### Basic Configuration